If you like the Great Outdoors, a skiing holiday is hard to beat!

 What type of skiing insurance do I need?

 With any type of holiday, you need travel insurance, and this is especially so for a skiing break.
-Our winter sports insurance covers you for elements specific to skiing, such as piste closure, lost, stolen or damaged ski equipment, replacement equipment hire and illness and injury.
+Our winter sports insurance covers you for elements specific to skiing such as:

-If you take out Admiral’s single trip or annual policies, we provide skiing cover as a winter sports upgrade to the standard protection included in your policy.
+If you take out Admiral’s Single Trip or annual cover, we provide skiing cover as a winter sports upgrade to the standard protection included in your policy.
 Accidentally finding yourself on a black run may be a concern, but at least having the right cover in place is one thing you won’t have to worry about!

 What types of skiing are there?